micbay/RaceTimerAndController/README.md

 </table>

-**Circuit Race Pre-Start Countdown:** For a **Lap** or **Timed** race, the  pre-start countdown duration will equal the countdown time set in the 'Start a Race' menu.
+**Circuit Race Pre-Start Countdown** - For a **Lap** or **Timed** race, the  pre-start countdown duration will equal the countdown time set in the 'Start a Race' menu.
 Throughout the countdown, the remaining time is updated live to the Main LCD.

 <table>
   <tr>